huaweicloud/huaweicloud-csi-driver/docs/evs/evs.md

-# Huawei Cloud EVS CSI Plugin
+# Huawei Cloud EVS CSI Driver

-EVS CSI Plugin provides the ability to interface with Huawei Cloud EVS storage resources.
+The EVS CSI Driver is a CSI Specification compliant driver used by Container Orchestrators to manage the lifecycle of Huawei Cloud EVS Volumes.

-Such as: create volume, attach volume, create snapshot, expand volume.

 ## Compatibility